 The functionality is OS dependent

 A plugin like Backup MySQL requires extensive logic to check various OS-specific settings.
 This is difficult to maintain and subject to change outside the release schedule for Zen Cart, so it’s not a candidate for inclusion into the core.
-A similar logic applies to URL rewriting mods, which are often tied to a particular web server such as Apache.
+A similar logic applies to URL rewriting plugins, which are often tied to a particular web server such as Apache.

 The plugin uses a third party API